-Uncharted Football is a joint venture between Paul Watson’s football development network, Outside The Box, and the Confederation of Independent Football Associations (CONIFA).
-Its aim is to assist and establish football programmes in parts of the world that have been exiled from the FIFA Family.
+Uncharted Football is a charitable organisation which aims to assist and establish football programmes in parts of the world that have been exiled from the FIFA Family.

 FIFA has 211 member associations affiliated to it, including 193 UN members, but, while it may be hard to believe, it doesn’t cover the entire world.

 Dotted across the globe there are many countries, territories and states that are receiving no assistance from football’s governing body.
 They are often the hardest places to reach, geographically isolated, phenomenally expensive to work with and only home to small populations.